bangiysah/simple-proxy-server/README.md

  Note :-
    1. This works only for HTTP protocol(not for HTTPS).
    2. The topic of proxy server was much elaborated in Kurose-Ross Computer-Networking textbook.
-   3. If any errors found email - harshavardhanbangi.2014@gmail.com